-The Adler's policy is to recognize transfers in and transfers out of Level 1, 2 and 3 fair value classifications as of the actual date of the event of change in circumstances that caused the transfer.
-During the years ended June 30, 2015 and 2014, there were no such transfers.
+The Adler's policy is to recognize transfers into and transfers out of Level I and 2 fair value classifications as of the actual date of the event of change in circumstances that caused the transfer.
+During the years ended June 30, 2016 and 2015, there were no such transfers.